-Hosting a game
+Hosting a game on local server (your computer)

 After pressing "Okay", you will see a window "Multiplayer Setup", where you can configure the game parameters.